thinkpad20/kirei/README.md

 We have a rule that `IO` tokens cannot be returned inside of closures.
 This makes `bar` illegal, and for the exact reason we want: otherwise we'd have no way of knowing if `bar` did some side-effecty thing like firing missiles before it returned some innocuous number.
 Basically, tokens are only allowed in completely specified expressions. `let contents = getContents "foo.txt" $IO` is ok.
 But `let unsafeGetContents = \s => getContents s $IO` is not OK, because a token is being "wrapped up" in a container which hides its existence.
 A good algorithm to properly detect and make illegal this sort of usage is one of the things I need to work on, but it should be doable.

 Now on the other hand, `foo` is fine. `fireMissiles a` is only a lambda expression, which would mean it would produce no side-effect.
 If it didn't perform IO and `a` were all it needed to run, then its value would be computed but not used; this is because we're a strict language.
 The unnecessary computation might be costly (indeed, it may not terminate), but it won't produce side-effects.
-Of course, compile-time optimizations will likely be able to remove many or all unused function calls, bringing the performance in line with a lazily evaluated language.
+Of course, compile-time optimizations will likely be able to remove many or all unused function calls.
+A benefit of functional purity is that if a function can be proven to be pure, and a call to it is made but not used, we can guarantee that the removal of the call will not affect the programs' correctness.

 ### Quick syntax overview: